superbox-dev/keba_keenergy/README.md

 [![Dashboard](images/dashboard.png)](images/dashboard.png)

-## With the KEBA KeEnergy Integration, you can:
+## With the KEBA KeEnergy Home Assistant Integration, you can:

 * Connects to your **KEBA heat pump** via the KeEnergy Web HMI API using host and port
 * Monitor temperatures, operating states and system settings